spackman/rf2gpa/README.md

 # Mines DAC Pressure Analysis Tool (rf2gpa)

-Analyze ruby fluorescence spectra (DAC) and convert fitted peak positions into pressure (GPa).
+Analyze ruby fluorescence spectra from a diamond anvil cell (DAC) and convert fitted peak positions into pressure (GPa).

 This repository now ships a **single, self-contained core script** with a built-in Tkinter GUI: